 policy is the current policy for MIT violations.

-getMinimumInterarrivalPolicy

-public javax.realtime.MinimumInterarrivalPolicy getMinimumInterarrivalPolicy()
+Available since RTSJ 2.0 getMinimumInterarrivalPolicy public javax.realtime.MinimumInterarrivalPolicy getMinimumInterarrivalPolicy()

 Gets the arrival time queue policy for handling minimal interarrival time underflow.

 The minimum interarrival time violation behavior as a string.